spajus/hubot-control/README.md

 ## Help Wanted!

 This project is not being actively maintained.
-If you are interested and willing to help with maintenance, please responde here: https://github.com/spajus/hubot-control/issues/16
+If you are interested and willing to help with maintenance, please respond here: https://github.com/spajus/hubot-control/issues/16

 ## Installation